shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Reality Observer

 Your spells are only limited by your imagination.
-At level 1, whenever you see another creature cast a spell in your bonded schools, you automatically learn that spell, even if you don’t have spell slots for it.
+At level 1, whenever you see another creature cast a spell in your bonded schools, you may use your reaction to automatically learn that spell, even if you don’t have spell slots for it.

 # Bond Affinity